 Participants were also taught on how to store rice straws by using the bailing machine or an improvised stationary wooden bailer.

-Utilization of the UMTRS as an ingredient of the Total Mix Ration (TMR) was also demonstrated.
+Utilization of the UMTRS as an ingredient of the Total Mix Ration

 Dr. Daniel Aquino, center director of PCC at Central Luzon State University (PCC@CLSU) and study leader gave an overview of the project and also discussed the importance of rice straw as animal feed.
-He also presented the needed materials and discussed the step-by-step preparation and efficient utilization of the UMTRS.
+He also presented the needed materials and discussed the stepby-step preparation and efficient utilization of the UMTRS.